kgateway-dev/kgateway/docs/content/cli/glooctl_proxy_served-config.md

 ### Options inherited from parent commands

 ```
+      --disable-usage-statistics   disable the sending of anonymous usage statistics (https://gloo.solo.io/observability/usage_statistics/)
   -i, --interactive                use interactive mode
       --kubeconfig string          kubeconfig to use, if not standard one
       --name string                the name of the proxy service/deployment to use (default "gateway-proxy-v2")
   -n, --namespace string           namespace for reading or writing resources (default "gloo-system")
       --port string                the name of the service port to connect to (default "http")
 ```

 ### SEE ALSO